tolyo/coursera-fun-prog-elixir/streams/README.md

 # Lab 7: Bloxorz (Streams)

+This assignment was moved to a [subsequent course](https://www.coursera.org/learn/scala-functional-program-design/programming/Sh2dW/bloxorz)
 ## QuickCheck

 In this assignment you will implement a solver for a simplified version of a Flash game